google/santa/docs/development/sync-protocol.md

 {}
 ```

-The server will then send a response with the number of rules specified in the preflight response `rule_batch` the response will also contain a special field called `cursor`.
-The value and form of this field is left to the sync server implementor but is used to indicate that the client is ready for the next batch of rules.
+In the `ruledownload` response a special field called `cursor` will exist if there are more rules to download from server.
+The value and form of this field is left to the sync server implementor but is used to track where the next batch of rules should start.

-On subsequent requests to the server the cursor field is sent with the value from the previous response.
+On subsequent requests to the server the `cursor` field is sent with the value from the previous response e.g.

 ```json
 {"cursor":"CpgBChcKCnVwZGF0ZWRfZHQSCQjh94a58uLlAhJ5ahVzfmdvb2dsZS5jb206YXBwbm90aHJyYAsSCUJsb2NrYWJsZSJAMTczOThkYWQzZDAxZGRmYzllMmEwYjBiMWQxYzQyMjY1OWM2ZjA3YmU1MmY3ZjQ1OTVmNDNlZjRhZWI5MGI4YQwLEgRSdWxlGICA8MvA0tIJDBgAIAA="}